Claressa Shields: Personal life

 Shields is from Flint, Michigan.
 Shields was baptized at age 13 (two years after she began boxing) and began attending a local church.
 She found strength in her Christian faith and eventually left home.

 Shields attempted to adopt her cousin's daughter in 2014.

 Shields is an ambassador for Up2Us Sports, a national non-profit organization dedicated to supporting underserved youth by providing them with coaches trained in positive youth development.

-Shields is also an ambassador for gender equality in sports, particularly boxing, which she insists is under-covered by the media.
+Shields is also an ambassador for gender equality in sports, particularly boxing, which is under-covered by the media.